cankiziloglu/cankiziloglu/README.md

 ## Hi there !

-My name is Can (read like John).
+I'm Can (read like John).

-I am an Industrial Engineer and I am training to become a full stack software developer.
-I am open to work opportunities.
+I'm a self-taught software developer with a past life as an industrial engineer and entrepreneur experienced in financial controlling, procurement, project management, e-commerce and real estate.

+[Visit my website](https://www.cankiziloglu.com) to learn more about me.

 ---

 - 🔭 I’m currently working on personal projects to gain experience (take a look at my repos if you are interested)
-- 🌱 I’m currently learning next.js 14
+- 🌱 I’m currently learning AI engineering
 - 👯 I’m looking to collaborate on open-source projects where I might be helpful
 - 🤔 I’m looking for help with finding a job where I can learn and grow
 - 💬 Ask me about corporate management, project management, solopreneurship, personal development, productivity, career transitions after 40 😄